sara-soomro/Project/README.md

 Raw CSV file is transformed (converting data types)into parquet file and uploaded on GCS Data lake using  Apache Spark .

-Process of Installing and enabling Spark is mentioned in the file Spark.md with all the instructions to run on VM instance .
-To getup spark on your local machine or VM instance in GCP

-refer to the linux.md file and pyspark.md file

 CSV Files are downloaded from Kaggle on VM instance .
 Using Apache Spark raw CSV files are transformed (Data types) and converted to parquet files .
 Finaly the transformed parquet files are stored on GCP Bucket .